 “What is this place?”
 Dhane asked.
 It really did look like an arena with indistinct stone seats lining the walls.

 “Fodder pit.”
 At the confused look he gave her, she continued, “Adventurers of Light kill we Cobalins.
 They be evil, but dumb.
 We sacrifice ourselves.
 Give treasure to appease their needs.
-You see.”
+You see, you will.”

 Desley led the way.
 They were moving downward, and the tunnel’s ceiling was now a good seven feet high.